 1. Check your breasts in the mirror with your shoulders straight and your arms on your hips.
 Look for:

-2. Place a pillow under your right shoulder.
-Raise your right arm above your head and using your left hand, move the pads of your fingers around your right breast gently in small circular motions covering the entire breast area and armpit with varying pressure and checking for lumps, swelling, bruises or abnormal nipple discharge.
+3. Place a pillow under your right shoulder.
+Raise your right arm above your head and using your left hand, move the pads of your fingers around your right breast gently in small circular motions covering the entire breast area and armpit with varying pressure and checking for lumps, swelling, bruises, or abnormal nipple discharge.
 Repeat this for your left breast.

 The earlier breast cancer is detected, the better your odds of recovery.
-A clinical breast exam is recommended once a year for women starting between ages 13-15.
-The most useful test for finding breast cancer in its early stages is a routine mammogram — recommended for women age 40+.
+At your annual well-woman exam, your provider will perform a clinical breast exam to check for any changes like lumps or other abnormalities.
+The most useful test for finding breast cancer in its early stages is a routine mammogram every two years — recommended for women age 40 to 74.

-Members of the Compass Rose Health Plan (women age 35 and older) are covered at 100% for annual routine mammograms.
+Annual well-woman exams and routine screening mammograms are covered at 100% under the Compass Rose Health Plan when performed by an in-network provider.
 Talk with your provider to learn more about your individual risk factors and screening recommendations.

 Questions?
 Call UMR at (888) 438-9135.